typescript-package/guard/README.md

 3. Error **reduction** and **prevention**.
     * **Error reduction** by combining static analysis and runtime checks.
-    * **Error prevention** by combining runtime validation with compile-time type checks reduces the risk of runtime errors due to unexpected types.
+    * **Error prevention** by combining runtime validation with compile-time type checks reducing the risk of runtime errors due to unexpected types.

 4. **Enhanced code clarity** by reducing ambiguity in data types.

 5. **Enhanced application reliability** by ensuring unvalidated data does not cause severe issues.

-6. **Type safety layer** by ensuring handle of unexpected or invalid data.
+6. **Type safety layer** by ensuring the handling of unexpected or invalid data.

 ## Type

 ### Enforce

-A type enforce uses static typing to ensure only allowed types can be passed, and uses TypeScript's compile-time checks to enforce correctness.
+A type enforce uses static typing to ensure only allowed types can be passed, and uses TypeScript's compile-time static analysis to enforce correctness.

 **Role**: A development and compile-time type restrictor and enforcer.
 **Scope**: Development and compile-time.